sociable7/sociable7/README.md

 ---

 ## 👩‍💻 About Me
-I’m passionate about combining **backend web development** with **AI-driven solutions**.
+I’m passionate about combining **web development** with **AI-driven solutions**.
-- 🔧 Building efficient and secure backend systems for websites
+- 🔧 Building efficient and secure systems for websites
 - 📊 Applying machine learning and deep learning to real-world problems
 - 💡 Interested in automation, intelligent systems, and financial technologies
 - 🤝 Open to collaboration in **Website Development**, **Integration && Automation**, **AI**, and **Fintech Projects**, **Business    Development**